Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: The initial value problems with V-shaped initial data

 Note that both $\kappa_1^0$ and $\kappa_2^0$ are decreasing, and the $\kappa$-system \eqref{kappa} develops shock waves.
 The initial profile and the regularized initial data are shown in Figure \ref{fig35}.

-First note that $\kappa_1^0$ and $\kappa_4^0$ are the fixed points, and $\kappa_2^0$ and $\kappa_3^0$ are the singular points.
-Then following the arguments in the cases (d) and (e), we obtain a global solution of the $\kappa$-system.
-The solution has the following structure consisting of line-soliton and parabolic-soliton:
+First note that $\kappa_1^0$ and $\kappa_4^0$ are fixed points, and $\kappa_2^0$ and $\kappa_3^0$ are singular points.
+Then, following the arguments in the cases (d) and (e), we obtain a global solution of the $\kappa$-system. {This solution has the following structure consisting of multiple linear solitons and parabolic solitons:}